raspiblitz/raspiblitz/README.md

 To test it, try opening or closing a channel, and then check if you can find a copy of `channel.backup` in the specified location.
 You can check the background-script logs to see details on errors: `sudo journalctl -f -u background`

 ## Updating RaspiBlitz to new Version

+If you have a RaspiBlitz older than version v1.0, please [see here](FAQ.md).

 If you have a RaspiBlitz v1.2 or higher - just follow the `UPDATE` option from the main menu (choose `RELEASE` if asked) and follow the instructions.